alelit4/pokemon-loopback-api/README.md

-# 💦🐢 Pokemon api loopback
+# 💦🐢 Pokemon api loopback 🔖V.1.0

 _This application is generated using [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html) with the [initial project layout](https://loopback.io/doc/en/lb4/Loopback-application-layout.html).
 The main objective of this is try to solve [Challenges Coding Exercise Backend](https://github.com/IBMQuantum/backend-code-challenge)._

-With this api you can control all your Pokemons due to some queries related to them, such as: name, type or even if it is one of you favourites or not.
+With this api you can control all your Pokemons due to some queries related to them, such as: name, type or even if it is one of your favourites or not.

 ## 📐 Architecture